abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/MS-SPL-Continuous Integration and Continuous Deployment.md

 In this task, you'll log in to GitHub and create a new repository to store the lab project files.
 You'll also configure repository settings and initialize it using Git from Visual Studio Code, preparing it for automated deployment through GitHub Actions.

-1. In a new browser tab, go to `https://www.github.com/login`.
+1. In a new browser tab, go to `https://www.github.com/login` and save the copied credentials in Notepad.
+You’ll use them again during GitHub login and device verification steps.

    From the **Environment** tab **(1)** in the lab environment, click on the **Licenses (2)** button.
 Then, copy the **GitHub UserEmail (3)** and **GitHub Password (4)**.

    ![](media/ex-1-4.png)
-   > **Note:** Save the copied credentials in Notepad.
-You’ll use them again during GitHub login and device verification steps.

 1. Open an **InPrivate window** in Microsoft Edge by clicking the three-dot menu **(1)** in the top-right and selecting **New InPrivate window (2)**.